oac-tree/oac-tree/doc/corevariables.rst

 Core Variables
 ==============

 The :ref:`variable` class is an interface for workspace variables, designed to manage and manipulate various types of variables within a software system.
-The core sequencer library supports two types of variable: local and file.
+The core oac-tree library supports two types of variable: local and file.

 Local Variable
 --------------